JohnniesHere/Para-Gruta-Rally/README.md

 ## 👥 User Roles

-The application supports three user roles with different permissions:
+The application supports four user roles with different permissions:

 ### Administrator
 - Full access to all features